BioinformaticsPH/intro-plant-bioinformatics/docs/forum.md

 # Q&A Forum

 We use GitHub Issues for our class discussions.
+If you do not have one yet, please create one following the instructions here: [Creating an account on Github](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)

 [👉 **Click here to ask a question**](https://github.com/IRRI-Bioinformatics-Official/intro-plant-bioinformatics/issues/new)